mateodelnorte/cconfig/README.md

       },
       "staging": {
         "ANOTHER_VAR": "mongodb://somevalue2:27017/somedb,
-        "OVERRIDEABLE_VAR": "this var will be used, unless overriden for another environment", },
+        "OVERRIDEABLE_VAR": "this var will be used for staging, unless overriden for another environment", },
       "production": {
         "ANOTHER_VAR": "mongodb://somevalue3:27017/somedb,
-        "OVERRIDEABLE_VAR": "this var will be used, unless overriden for another environment", }
+        "OVERRIDEABLE_VAR": "this var will be used for production, unless overriden for another environment", }
     }
 ```

-usage is simple, as all values are available as properties on the returned object:
+usage is simple:

+assuming `node myApp.js` or `NODE_ENV=development node myApp.js`:
 ```
     var config = require('cconfig')();